 It is more than a little embarrassing that I emailed Ryan O’Neill to ask where a copy of his Sacred Kangaroos: Fifty Overrated Australian Novels could be procured.
 I understood that Their Brilliant Careers: The Fantastic Lives of Sixteen Extraordinary Australian Writers was fiction, a kind of elaborate joke about the Australian literary scene but the conventional listing of the author’s back catalogue at the beginning of the novel threw me.
 The author’s polite, understanding response made me feel a little worse about it for a while but the irony made up for it.
 We need more irreverence and playfulness in our literary culture and O’Neill has produced such a novel deservingly listed for the Miles Franklin Award this year.

 Their Brilliant Careers is very clever.
 Even better, it is very, very funny, often darkly so.
-The sixteen writers are often recognisably parodies of Australian authors and O’Neill has satirised the different periods of our literary history with verve.
+The sixteen writers (or is that fifteen?) are often recognisably parodies of Australian authors and O’Neill has satirised the different periods of our literary history with verve.
 Steele Rudd, Henry Lawson, Barbara Baynton , Miles Franklin, Ern Malley and Keith Windschuttle came easily to my mind along the way and I also wondered about how the well-known offspring, of other literary figures, reacted to the book.
 Good-natured mirth?

 O’Neill, now based in Newcastle, NSW, emigrated from Scotland in 2004 and has read Australian literature widely since then.
 Who could dispute his finding that “the default setting is realist”.
 Major themes in the book explore the sexism and racism inherent to the nation’s literary tradition.
 O’Neill really has a good time and one can sense the author’s amusement with his literary creations as they illustrate what he has observed over the last decade or so of close and critical reading.